afnanahmad003/Data_Science/README.md

 # Heart Disease Prediction

+The dataset is attached herewith GIT repository as well.
 This project utilizes machine learning techniques to predict the likelihood of heart disease in patients based on various medical attributes.

 ## Overview